wp-plugins/hyper-cache/readme.txt

 speed for your WordPress blog.
 It can be used in low resources hosting as well on high end servers.

-Hyper Cache is purely PHP and works on every blog: no complex configurations are need and when you deactivate it no stale setting are left floating around.
+Hyper Cache is **purely PHP** and works on **every blog**: no complex configurations are needed and when you deactivate it no stale settings are left around.

 Short list of features:

 * Mobile aware: double cache for desktop and mobile site versions
+* HTTPS ready
 * Mobile theme switch option: change the theme on mobile device detection
-* Able to serve expired pages to bots to increase the perceived speed by bots
+* Able to serve expired pages to bots to increase the perceived blog speed by bots
 * Manages compression even on the fly for non cached pages
 * Lots of configurable bypasses: matching cookies, matching urls, user agents, ...
 * Comments aware: is able to serve cached pages even to visitors who commented the blog (perfect for